 - Participate in user acceptance testing.
 User acceptance testing ensures that the new product or process is tested against users’ expectations and adjustments are made to meet them.
 If the final solution is as users expect it to be, its adoption will require less effort.

 - Conduct a survey for implementation readiness.
-Implementation will only be successful if the project team has completed the necessary steps listed above, which are intended to gain organisational alignment and buy-in.
-To find out whether that’s the case, it is important to survey the broader organisation to gauge comfort level with the change.
+Implementation will only be successful if the project team has completed the necessary steps listed above, which are intended to gain organizational alignment and buy-in.
+To find out whether that’s the case, it is important to survey the broader organization to gauge comfort level with the change.
 This allows the project team to tackle areas of concern and any other issues that may not have been brought up before.

 Step 4: Implement & Adopt